Methods of free probability: 6a. Gaussian matrices

+As a first observation, the above moment formula is very similar to the one for the usual complex Gaussian variables $G_t$, from chapter 1, which was as follows:

+It is possible to make many speculations here, for instance in relation with the combinatorics from chapters 3-4, but we will do this later, once we will know more.
+Let us record however our observation as a partial answer to Question 6.9, as follows:

-As a conclusion, we have obtained as asymptotic law for the Gaussian matrices a certain mysterious distribution, having as moments some numbers which are similar to the moments of the usual normal laws, but with the ``underlying matching pairings being now replaced by underlying matching noncrossing pairings''.
+\begin{answer} The abstract asymptotic distribution that we found appears as some sort of ``free analogue'' of the usual complex normal law $G_t$, with the underlying matching pairings being now replaced by underlying matching noncrossing pairings. \end{answer}

 Obviously, some interesting things are going on here.
-We will see in a moment, after doing some more combinatorics, this time in connection with the Wigner matrices, that there are some good reasons for calling the above mysterious law ``circular''.
+We will see in a moment, after doing some more combinatorics, this time in connection with the Wigner matrices, that there are some good reasons for calling this mysterious law ``circular''.

 Thus, for ending with our present study with a nice conclusion, we can say that the Gaussian matrices become ``asymptotically circular'', with this meaning by definition that the $N\to\infty$ moments are those computed above.
 This is of course something quite vague, and we will be back to it in chapters 9-12 below, when doing free probability.